If you’re trying to cut the cord, you may not know how to choose a live TV streaming service for your household.

 The great thing about streaming is that you don’t need a cable box or a satellite dish to watch TV, but you may have to purchase a streaming media player.

-Roku Express is Team Clark’s favorite device for first-time streamers because it’s so affordable — less than $30.
+Roku Express is a solid device for first-time streamers because it’s so affordable — less than $30.

 Fortunately, YouTube TV, Hulu + Live TV and Sling TV are compatible with Roku devices.
 The services will also work if you want to use Amazon Fire TV, Google Chromecast or Apple TV to stream content to your TV.